Water Polo Buying Guide

 They all produce good quality balls although, our local water polo club, prefer the Mikasa balls.
 They claim the soft grip tends to last longer.

-Water polo balls come in two sizes, size 4 and size 5.
+Water polo balls come in sizes 2, 3, 4 and 5.
 They are suitable for the following:-

 • Size 5 – is used for the men's game.
 The ball rules state the balls circumference shall be between 680mm and 710mm, with a ball pressure 12 – 13 psi.
 The adult ball is used from aged 16 years.

-• Size 4 – is used for women and youth waterpolo.
+• Size 4 – is used for women's water polo and youth boys from the age of 12 to 16.
 The ball circumference shall be between 650mm and 670mm, with a ball pressure 12 – 13 psi.
-Boys and girls up to the age of 16 use a size 4 ball.

 The most popular ball, is the Mikasa wave W6000W.
 It has been approved as The Official Game ball for all Federation Internationale de Natation (FINA)events.
 They are the organisation in charge of all swimming pool competitions.